cysouw/diathesis/text/c09_adverbials.md

   (= Sie will fortfahren mit dem springen.)
 :::

 In many sentences the adverbial and preverbial uses are quite similar, and care has to be taken not to confuse them.
-However, the various syntactic tests (paraphrasing, separation, prosodic structure) and of course the obvious difference in meaning should be sufficient to clearly identify adverbial *weiter* [@next a] from preverbial *weiter-* [@next b].
+However, the various syntactic tests (paraphrasing, separation, prosodic structure) and of course the obvious difference in meaning should be sufficient to clearly identify adverbial *weiter* [@next a] from preverbial *weiter‑* [@next b].

 ::: ex
 - Sie werden den Kahn weiter in den Hafen schleppen. \